CarvalhoMarcelo/trabalho-dm110/README.md

 PRIMARY KEY (IDENTIFIER)
 );
 ```
-*** After the two commands ran successfully, you can close the HyperSQL IDE.
+*** After the two scripts ran successfully, you can close the HyperSQL IDE.

 - Obs1.: For the next commands below, for bash terminals use `.sh` files, and for windows command prompt use `.bat` files
 - Obs2.: Be careful on copy and pasting.
 Some prompts or terminals can behavior different.
 Be sure that you type things correctly.